 - How something works: A step-by-step guide to something.

 - How to choose a product/solution in X industry: Explain the steps involved in making a purchasing decision.

 - Keywords: What are people “Googling” information about in your industry?

 - Existing performance: Do you have a shining-star blog post?
 Think about making an ebook out of it.

 Remember, most readers need to be educated before becoming a customer or taking the next step down the customer lifecycle.
 Make sure you set a clear expectation that you want the content to educate, not sell.
 Your content asset shouldn’t be a blinking flashing advertisement for your brand.
 It should inform your readers about a particular subject related to your business.

 Step 4: Source the best talent.

 Who will do what?
 Assign the top talent to write and design the ebook.
-You can either look internally to write the guide or hire external talent.
+You can either look internally to write the guide or hire freelance ebook writers.
 Quality should be your main prerogative, so invest in the best.
 (Remember freelancer rates and quality are correlated!)

 Sometimes it’s best to hire a subject matter expert, someone who has the time to create a remarkable content asset that can be capitalized on for years to come.
 If your internal team is not up for the task, there are abundant expert freelancers eager to tackle the project.